 At the Opéra de Lausanne: Alcina (2022).

 Esther Dierkes is a prizewinner of the Richard Wagner Verband, the Cusanuswerk Foundation, the Da Ponte Foundation and the Yehudi Menuhin Foundation (Live Music Now).
-During her studies at Frankfurt Conservatory in the class of Hedwig Fassbender, she made her debut at the Oper Frankfurt, the Staatstheater Darmstadt and the Festival of Young Artists in Bayreuth.
-Selected by Anna Netrebko, she then sang the role of Gerda (The Snow Queen by Sergei Banevich) at the Esterhazy Palace in Eisenstadt and made her debut at the St. Margarethen Festival in L’elisir d’amore.
-In 2015 she performed as Costanza (Haydn’s L’isola disabitata) at the Rheingau Musik Festival.
-She is a regular guest of the Cologne and Berlin philharmonic orchestras, the Gewandhaus Leipzig and the Alte Oper Frankfurt, where she performed under conductors such as Hartmut Haenchen, Sylvain Cambreling, Risto Joost, Marc Soustrot, Andrew Manze and Bertrand de Billy.
-Since the 2017/18 season she has been a member of the Staatsoper Stuttgart Company.
-In 2019 she made her debut at the Glyndebourne Festival and the BBC Proms as 1st Lady in a new production of Die Zauberflöte.
-Recently she has played the roles of Freia (Das Rheingold), Ninetta, Gretel (Hänsel und Gretel), Gerhilde (Die Walküre) and Rusalka at the Staatsoper Stuttgart.
-Her roles for the 2022/23 season and beyond are: Rusalka and Gutrune (Die Götterdämmerung) in Stuttgart, and Gretchen (Schumann’s Faustszenen) in a stage version at the Opéra de Montpellier.
+During her studies at the Frankfurt Conservatory in Hedwig Fassbender’s class, she debuted at the Frankfurt Opera, the Darmstadt Staatstheater and the Bayreuth Festival of Young Artists.
+Selected by Anna Netrebko, she went on to sing Gerda (Sergei Banevitch’s The Snow Queen) at Eisenstadt’s Parais Esterházy and made her debut at the St. Margrethen Festival in L’elisir d’amore.
+In 2015, she performed Costanza (Haydn’s L’isola disabitata) at the Rheingau Music Festival.
+Since the 2017/18 season, she has been a member of the Stuttgart Opera company.
+There, she has already sung Gretel (Hänsel und Gretel), Pamina (Die Zauberflöte), Zerlina (Don Giovanni), the leading female role in the world premiere of Erdbeben.
+Träume by Toshio Hosokawa, Mimi (La bohème), Susanna (Le nozze di Figaro) and Ninetta (L’Amour des trois oranges).
+In 2019, she made her debut at the Glyndebourne Festival and the BBC Proms as Première Dame (Die Zauberflöte).
+Recently, she sang Freia (Das Rheingold), Ninetta, Gretel, Gerhilde (Die Walküre) and Rusalka (title role) at the Staatsoper Stuttgart.
+Her plans for the 2023/24 season and beyond: Gutrune (Götterdämmerung) and Rusalka in Stuttgart, as well as the title role in Jenůfa in Stuttgart

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.